yym68686/uni-api/README.md

     preferences:
       API_KEY_RATE_LIMIT: 15/min # Each API Key can request up to 15 times per minute, optional.
 The default is 999999/min.
       # API_KEY_RATE_LIMIT: 15/min,10/day # Supports multiple frequency constraints
       API_KEY_COOLDOWN_PERIOD: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
-Optional, the default is 60 seconds.
+Optional, the default is 0 seconds.
+When set to 0, the cooling mechanism is not enabled.

   - provider: vertex
     project_id: gen-lang-client-xxxxxxxxxxxxxx # Description: Your Google Cloud project ID.
 Format: String, usually composed of lowercase letters, numbers, and hyphens.
 How to obtain: You can find your project ID in the project selector of the Google Cloud Console.